-LG SN7CY features – Support for Atmos and DTS:X
+LG SN7CY features – Supports Atmos and DTS:X object based sound

 As the SN7CY is a wooferless soundbar which means there’s no separate sub unit.
 If a sub is what you want, LG has the similarly named SN7Y (the ‘C’ is to differentiate the two).
 The ‘Y’ indicates the SN7CY works with the SPK8-S rear speaker kit (sold separately), providing an upgrade path for surround sound.